prograholic/nestl/README.md

 -----------------

 We decouple containers, alocators and algorithms like STL does.
-Moreover we explicitly decouple error handling because client may have it`s own error handling mechanism
+Moreover we explicitly decouple error handling because client may have it`s own error handling mechanism.

 Error handling